 7 people wounded in shooting at Milwaukee funeral home

 Seven people were wounded in a shooting at a Milwaukee funeral home on Wednesday, CBS affiliate WDJT-TV reports.
-All seven victims were transported to a local hospital and are in stable condition, according to police.
+All seven victims were hospitalized and are in stable condition, according to police.

 Police are searching for an unknown suspect and said they do not know how many people were inside the vehicle.
 Acting Milwaukee Police Department Chief Michael Brunson said the department is "working feverishly" to figure who is behind the shooting.